COVID-19 pandemic in Bahrain

 The COVID-19 pandemic in Bahrain was a part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The virus was confirmed to have reached Bahrain on 21 February 2020.
+By December 2022, the country reported over 696,000 confirmed cases of COVID-19, resulting in 1,548 deaths.

+Bahrain's handling of the pandemic received praise from the World Health Organization, which launched a case study into the Kingdom's response in 2022.

 Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.

 The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.

 Timeline

 February 2020

+COVID-19 awareness poster in Manama, July 2020.

 On 21 February, Bahrain confirmed the first COVID-19 cases, a school bus driver who came from Iran via Dubai.

 On 24 February, a Bahraini woman arriving at the Bahrain International Airport from Iran via Dubai was examined as part of the precautionary measures and tested positive for SARS-CoV-2.
 She had arrived from Iran with her husband and sister in-law.
 Everyone was moved to isolation.
 Bahrain suspended all flights from Dubai Airport and Sharjah Airport for 48 hours.
 It also announced a travel ban on Iran.

 On 25 February, Bahrain confirmed nine new cases, raising the total count to 17 cases.
 The nine cases involved four Bahraini women and two Bahraini men coming from Iran via Sharjah, two Saudi women coming from Iran through Sharjah and one Bahraini coming through Dubai.
 On the same day, Bahrain suspended all schools, nurseries and universities for two weeks to curb the spread of COVID-19 infection.
 CBSE exams were postponed.

 On 26 February, Bahrain confirmed nine new cases, raising the total count to 26 cases, including three new cases involving three women travelling to the country from Iran.

 Civil Aviation Affairs in Bahrain announced that suspension of flights to and from Dubai International Airport was extended for an additional 48 hours.
 Flights to and from Iraq and Lebanon were suspended until further notice.
 The Health Ministry announced compulsory health check ups for all citizens and residents who traveled to Iran in February.

 On 27 February, Bahrain confirmed seven new cases, raising the total count to 33 cases.
 Most of the new cases came from Iran via indirect flights.
 Infected individuals were taken to Ebrahim Khalil Kanoo Community Medical Center for isolation.
 On 28 February, Bahrain confirmed two new cases, a Bahraini national and a Saudi Arabia national who had come from Iran via indirect flights.
 As of 28 February, there have been 38 confirmed cases in Bahrain.